TimothyDanielQlik/git-site/docs/clone.md

 # Clone the repo

 Cloning a repository means to copy the actual content of the repository and its history to your local computer.
-The local copy of the repository is exact same as the repository on Github.
+The local copy of the repository is exactly the same as the repository on Github.

+!!!
+Tip
+    During the cloning of the repo you will be asked to log in GitHub using your login credentials and the two-factor authentication.
+Have that at the ready.
+You might also be asked to enter the Artifactory credentials (your triagram and the API key you used in the Credential manager).

+!!!
+Warning
+	 If the first cloning attempt fails, read the message in the pop-up window.
+If you see URL link in there, copy it in a browser.
+It will likely prompt a login into GitHub.
+Once logged in, try to clone the repo again.

 You can clone the repository using the command line or Git Extensions.